 Word wrap may refer to any of the following:

-1. Sometimes referred to as a run around, word wrap is a feature in text editors and word processors that moves to the next line when reaching the end without requiring you to press Enter.
-For example, in the picture below you can see as each section is shrunk the sentence is wrapped, so it does not extend past the border.
+1. Sometimes called a run around and wrap around, word wrap is a feature in text editors and word processors.
+It moves the cursor to the next line when reaching the end without requiring you to press Enter.
+For example, in the picture below, as each section shrinks, the sentence is wrapped, so it doesn't extend past the border.
 You can see a live example of how text wraps by resizing the browser window on this page.

 Live example of word wrap

 Why is word wrapping used?

 Word wrapping is used to help contain text within an area and to prevent text from being cut off or missed.
-For example, all of the text contained on this page is wrapped in an HTML div tag for easy reading.
-If there was no word wrapping, you would be required to scroll horizontally (left-to-right) instead of vertically (up and down) on any long line of text making it harder to read.
+For example, all of the text on this page is wrapped in an HTML (hypertext markup language) div tag for easy reading.
+If there were no word wrapping, you'd need to scroll horizontally (left-to-right) instead of vertically (up and down) on any long line of text.

 Turning off word wrap

 Word wrap is often set up by default and can be turned off by enabling hyphenation, clicking the word wrap button, or adjusting the program's settings.
 The picture shows an example of what a word wrap button may look like or resemble for programs that have the option.
 In the picture is the word wrap icons in Notepad++, TextPad, and Microsoft WordPad.

-Note: If word wrap is disabled, the line of text continues horizontally on the same line until the Enter key is pressed.
+If word wrap is disabled, when typing, the line of text continues horizontally on the same line until Enter is pressed.

 Why would someone turn off word wrap?

 When working with files that contain long lines of text, it may be easier to view and find text with word wrap turned off.
-For example, if you had a .csv file that was of an Excel spreadsheet with hundreds of rows that each had dozens of columns it would be easier to read if word wrap was turned off.
+For example, if you had a .csv file with several values per line, you can see the beginning of each row more easily if you disable word wrap.

 How to wrap text at a certain number of characters